aparisis/be-api-implementation/README.md

 ## Contact ##

-For general questions, send an email at vaggalanis@jokersattractions.com
+For general questions, send an email at aparisis@jokersattractions.com

-For more immediate feedback, contact us at Skype profile `live:vaggalanis`

 ## Submission ##